pietervdvn/MapComplete/Docs/Layers/dogfoodb.md

-  - This is a fastfood-business, focussed on fast service.
+  - This is a fastfood-business, focused on fast service.
 If seating is available, these are rather limited and functional. corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:amenity' target='_blank'>amenity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dfast_food' target='_blank'>fast_food</a>
-  - A <b>restaurant</b>, focussed on creating a nice experience where one is served at the table corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:amenity' target='_blank'>amenity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drestaurant' target='_blank'>restaurant</a>
+  - A <b>restaurant</b>, focused on creating a nice experience where one is served at the table corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:amenity' target='_blank'>amenity</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drestaurant' target='_blank'>restaurant</a>